Denise Laurel: Career

 She went back to ABS-CBN, and starred in Abt Ur Luv, and in the fifth season of Komiks, where she played an engkantao.
 In 2008, ABS-CBN started the Precious Hearts Romances Presents series in which Laurel was prominently featured.
 Thus far, she had starred in four of the series' adaptations: Bud Brothers, You're Mine, Only Mine, Midnight Phantom and Kristine.
 She started getting recognition when she did the series, most notably in Midnight Phantom and Kristine opposite her friend Rafael Rosell.
 Her team-up with Rosell had been a hit with the viewers, thus they were teamed up again in Dahil sa Pag-ibig.
 After Dahil sa Pag-ibig, Laurel starred in her fifth PHR series entitled Pintada, where she played a teacher with a mysterious past.

 In 2013, Laurel played an antagonist role in the last PHR series Paraiso, and later became part of the pre-primetime family drama series Annaliza that was aired until March 2014, portraying Isabel.
 She starred in the afternoon melodrama series Nasaan Ka Nang Kailangan Kita in 2015.
 The said series was set to replace Faith in the first quarter of the year on primetime, but it instead was an afternoon program.
 On the same year after NKNKK, Laurel auditioned for the 2nd season of Your Face Sounds Familiar, where she would go on to be titled as the grand winner.

+In 2025, she went back to GMA Network to play a major role as Divina Williams, the ultimate villain in Prinsesa ng City Jail.